MikelSwartz/vagrant.CoreOS/README.md

-# Vagrant Continious Integration with GitLab
+# Vagrant Docker orchestration with Kubernetes
 Vagrant hosts to prototype and experiment with kubernetes

 Host Version Contents